damianTrybuszek/register-form/README.md

 Instruction:

-To launch the project ypu need to have Node.js and npm installed.
+To launch the project you need to have Node.js and npm installed.

 You can download Node.js from the link: https://nodejs.org/en/.
 Nmp will be installed with this package.